vhristov03/DevriX-Project/README.md

 # DevriX-Project

 How to build the project (Windows):
 1. Download and install XAMPP : https://www.apachefriends.org/index.html
-2. Go to XAMPP/htdocs and open the index.php file
+2. Go to XAMPP/htdocs
+3. Paste the pages folder from the repo into the /htdocs folder
+4. Open the index.php file
-3. Replace line 8 : 	header('Location: '.$uri.'/pages/home.php');
+5. Replace line 8 : 	header('Location: '.$uri.'/pages/home.php');
-4. Run XAMPP as an administrator
+6. Run XAMPP as an administrator
-5. Start the apache web server and MYSQL
+7. Start the apache web server and MYSQL
-6. Click on MYSQL -> Admin
+8. Click on MYSQL -> Admin
-7. Copy and paste the setupquery.sql file from the repo in the SQL tab
+9. Copy and paste the setupquery.sql file from the repo in the SQL tab //not availavle yet